JulianVentura/AgniB3V/README.md

 ## Building from source

-A convenient installer is provided in https://agnib3v.github.io/.
+A convenient installer is provided in the [user manual](https://agnib3v.github.io/user_manual/installation/installation.html).

 Alternatively, each tool install and basic usage is described in its respective folders README.